 Single, two, and three-speed hubs are available and work well for flat or moderate hills.
 For some people in the Twin Cities a 7 or 8 -speed may be a better option.
 For the ultimate in cycling luxury, try the Nuvinci variable speed that I have on my Opafiets.

 Internal Roller or Coaster Brakes.
 Another nod to high reliability in any and all weather.
 Being internal not only reduces maintenance but keeps them working the same regardless of weather.
 External rim brakes and disc brakes require more maintenance and don’t work as well in wet or snow.

 Many Europeans prefer coaster brakes since that allows them to keep their hands free for carrying lumber, holding their cell phone, or both.
 A coaster brake also has the advantage of no cables while roller brakes are hand brakes with cables.
 Options are coaster only, rear coaster plus front roller, or rear and front roller.
-What you choose is personal preference (I prefer coaster only) though folks with weaker hands, seniors in particular, should opt for a coaster brake.
+What you choose is personal preference (I prefer a coaster rear and roller front) though folks with weaker hands, seniors in particular, should include a coaster brake.

 Bell.
 Another legal requirement of all bikes in Europe.
 Bells work better and are more pleasant than “on your left”.

 Ring Lock.
 Locks the rear wheel so that it can’t roll.
 Given the weight of these bikes this is usually enough for short stops or when you’re in a cafe and can see your bike from where you’re sitting.
 For longer security needs a U lock or similar may be good to have.

 Steering Stabilizer.
 A spring that keeps the front wheel from turning easily when parked.
 Keeps your bike more stable and is especially important for loading stuff on front or rear racks or baskets.
 Also makes riding more comfortable.
 A seemingly minor detail that makes a world of difference when it comes to the daily enjoyment of these bikes.